albertcabantog/financial-transaction/README.md

 * `"20/10/2018 12:00:00"` - this is the date from parameter
 * `"20/10/2018 19:00:00"` - this is the date to parameter

+_Please note the parameters are enclosed with double quotes._

 Sample output:
 ```
 Input arguments: